-About The Geffrye Museum of the Home
+About The Museum of the Home

-There is also a perfectly restored 18th century alms house (open on selected days throughout the year) which provides a look into the lives of London’s poor in the 17th and 18th centuries.
-In each room there are artefacts and objects (including photographs of real homes), to aid the authenticity of each display.
+There is also a restored 18th century alms house (open on selected days throughout the year) which provides a look into the lives of London’s poor in the 17th and 18th centuries.
+In each room there are artefacts and objects (including photographs of real homes), to aid authenticity.

 Getting to The Museum of the Home